 The two bedroom bungalow itself is 77m2/829 sqft, it has gas radiator heating, some double glazed windows, two reception rooms, a small conservatory and a metal outbuilding with power.
 There are a few noteable structural defects including the join between the original bungalow and the extensions that were carried out in 1960 and 1985 and may therefore mean this purchase might only be suitable for cash buyers or low loan to value mortgages.

 Having said that, to the right person this is a great opportunity to unlock considerable potential for enlargement to existing structure and redevelopment to incorporate a home business on an acre plot.

 The site sits on the edge Noak Bridge, positioned to the easterly end of Wash Road where it adjoins Hardings Elm Road, being just 0.3 miles from the A127.

-Viewings of the site need to accompanied and are only available by prior appointment until the end of January.
+Viewings of the site need to accompanied and are only available by prior appointment.

 Please contact Henton Kirkman on 01277 500800 or call into the offices in Billericay High Street to make arrangements.

 Please note we have not tested any apparatus, fixtures, fittings, or services.
 Interested parties must undertake their own investigation into the working order of these items.
 All measurements are approximate and photographs provided for guidance only.

 The Energy-Efficiency Rating is a measure of a home's overall efficiency.
 The higher the rating, the more energy-efficient the home is, and the lower the fuel bills are likely to be.

 The Environmental Impact Rating is a measure of a home's impact on the environment in terms of carbon dioxide (C02) emissions - the higher the rating, the less impact it has on the environment.